Guide to using the JR Pass

 Buy it in advance

-This pass is for tourists only, and you must purchase it before you land in Japan.
-Buy it online and you’ll be issued a confirmation voucher which you’ll exchange once you are in Japan.
+This pass is for tourists only, and you van buy it either before you arrive or once you land.
+When you buy it online and you’ll be issued a confirmation voucher which you’ll exchange once you are in Japan, otherwise head to any midori no madoguchi (green window) at JR train stations to purchase the pass.

 There are plenty of places to swap the voucher for the real thing, but it’s most commonly done at the airport upon arrival.